Akuma-Reiki/NetrunningNexus/README.md

 A python based GUI for managing cyberdecks and programs/ICE/hardware for Cyberpunk RED

 # Installation
-Installation is very simple, you just need to have python, tkinter, and PIL installed <br>
+Installation is very simple, you just need to have python, tkinter, and PIL installed, and then you need to clone the repo<br>
 https://www.python.org/downloads/ <br>
 ```pip install tk``` <br>
 ```pip install Pilow```